melissamonk-NOAA/Vermilion_2021/doc/north.md

 explicitly considered in this assessment.

+\FloatBarrier

 ## Historical and Current Fishery Information
 *Commercial Fishery*
 The commercial groundfish fishery off California developed in the late 19th century and consisted mainly of hook and line gear types (Figure \@ref(fig:catch)).
-At the turn of the century, total rockfish landings were estimated to be between 2,000 to 3,500 tons statewide, with slightly over half of the catch during this period coming from waters south of Point Conception, and most of the remaining catch from central California ports (particularly San Francisco and Monterey).
+At the end of the 19th century, total rockfish landings were estimated to be between 2,000 to 3,500 tons statewide, with slightly over half of the catch during this period coming from waters south of Point Conception, and most of the remaining catch from central California ports (particularly San Francisco and Monterey).